sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dawn_associations_routing/README.md

 end
 ```

-Make sure your save the file before running `$ rake db:migrate`.
+Make sure your save the file before running `rake db:migrate`.

-(Also, just a reminder, if you're using postgresql, be sure to run `$ rake db:create` first!)
+(Also, just a reminder, if you're using postgresql, be sure to run `rake db:create` first!)

 ---